AlissonFT2/unifor/RLA/unidade1/AD1.md

 ```
 Algoritmo TrocaValores
-DECLARE a, b, temp: INT
+DECLARE a, b, aux: INT
 INICIO
 ESCREVA "Digite a: "
 LEIA a
 ESCREVA "Digite b: "
 LEIA b
-ESCREVA a, b
-temp <- a
+aux <- a
 a <- b
-b <- temp
+b <- aux
+ESCREVA "a= ", a
-ESCREVA a, b
+ESCREVA "b= ", b
 FIM_ALGORITMO
 ```